 Books for the World Program

 Helps scientists, educators, extension personnel, and other agriculturalists in developing countries acquire educational materials from APS PRESS.
-Membership in APS is not required.
+Applicants are not required to be APS members.

 Lafayette Frederick Diversity in Mentoring